dburian/transformer_document_embedding/doc/imdb_dataset.md

 The goal is to guess positive/negative label for the whole set of 50k reviews.
 The determining metric is **classification accuracy**.

+### Paragraph vector

+Embeddings dimensionality is 400 for both paragraphs and vectors.
+Sliding window is 10 words.
+Special characters as ,.?! are treated as words, documents are pre-pad with NULL word symbol to the required length of 9.

+Learning paragraph and word embeddings on all 25k train and 50k unlabeled data.
+Once the paragraph vectors are learned they are fed through a neural network with single hidden layer with 50 units and a softmax layer used for classification.

+### Longformer

+Single dense layer on top of the CLS token output with softmax activation and Cross-Entropy loss.
+Additionally global attention is used on the CLS token.

 ## Data Analysis

 [In notebook][d/imdb]